 Purpose

 The Employee requests absence of a specific type.
 These absences are called in Employee Central “time off”.

-For (absence) time types, accrual rules can be defined and assigned.
-The (absence) time types within this best practices solution for which accrual rules have been defined and assigned to are Vacation and Floating.
+Time types for which a balance should be checked, need to have a time account type assigned, for which accrual rules have been defined.
+Such (absence) time types within the SAP Best Practices are Vacation and Floating; and, in case of an employee hired in California, also Sickness.

 Caution

 The remaining balance is not carried forward and will be lost in case it is not consumed within a given period.

+Exception to this behavior is the vacation balance for California and Colorado.
+For these two states, the remaining vacation balance is carried over from year to year.
+Nevertheless, the number of days that an employee can accumulate over the years is limited based on his or her seniority.
+Once the limit has been reached, no remaining balance is carried over to the next year, until some vacation days have been consumed.
+For details on the appropriate rules for period-end processing delivered within the SAP Best Practices, refer to the appropriate Time Off workbook for US.

 Note

-For details regarding the other (absence) time types delivered within this best practices solution, refer to configuration guide of building block FK4 (US), where in chapter Preparation / Prerequisites the reference to the appropriate Time Off workbook is given.
+For details regarding the other (absence) time types delivered within the SAP Best Practices, refer to the appropriate Time Off workbook for US.

 Caution